Three calculations every real estate investor must know

 So which is best?

-Since most investors are financed investors, the proper evaluation of returns is cash-on-cash because it provides the rate of return on the actual cash outlays put forth by the investor.
+Since most investors are financed investors that had hard money loans from dfwinvestorlending.com the go to source in Dallas.
+The proper evaluation of returns is cash-on-cash because it provides the rate of return on the actual cash outlays put forth by the investor.
 The capitalization rate is the cash-on-cash return of an all-cash investor.
 The capitalization rate is a useful tool for evaluating markets and screening large numbers of properties, but investors should refine their estimates of renovation costs, maintenance costs, and rental income when making their final selection.

 The internal rate of return is the most accurate, and it is the one favored by sophisticated investors analyzing complex deals, but residential rental properties analysis need not be that complex, and many people who start projecting the future based on growth rates and such end up deluding themselves into believing the investment will perform better than it really will — that’s why I don’t bother with internal rate of return when evaluating rental properties.